 Services provided by a physician are not restricted to a specific place of service unless specified by CPT or HCPCS code description.
-Physicians may provide services in the recipient's home, nursing home, outpatient hospital, inpatient hospital, or other facility.
+Physicians may provide services in the Minnesota Health Care Programs (MHCP) member’s home, nursing home, outpatient hospital, inpatient hospital, or other facility.

 Physicians may not bill separately for performing administrative or medical functions that are paid through an institution's per diem rate.

 Bill drugs that are administered to a patient as part of a clinic or other outpatient visit to MHCP using the appropriate HCPCS code(s).
-Do not bill drugs administered during an outpatient visit through the pharmacy POS system.
+Do not bill drugs administered during an outpatient visit through the pharmacy point of sale (POS) system.
 MHCP does not allow “brown-bagging” or “white-bagging” of prescription drugs administered in an office setting.

-Pharmacies, including mail order pharmacies, who are providing the drugs for a clinic visit, should bill the clinic and not MHCP for the drugs dispensed.
-MHCP will make an exception only if a recipient has third-party liability and the third-party payer requires that the drugs be billed through the pharmacy benefit.
+Pharmacies, including mail order pharmacies, who are providing the drugs for a clinic visit, must bill the clinic and not MHCP for the drugs dispensed.
+MHCP will make an exception only if a member has third-party liability and the third-party payer requires that the drugs be billed through the pharmacy benefit.

 Pharmacies should not dispense drugs directly to a patient if the drugs are intended for use during a clinic or other outpatient visit.